Apple

 Step 1: Organize your photo library.

-If you checked iPhone storage as suggested above, you already know who the biggest space hog is (looking at you, Photos).
+If you checked iPhone storage as suggested above, you already know who the most prominent space hog is (looking at you, Photos).
 Of course, deleting your entire photo library isn’t an option, but there’s probably some stuff you can get rid of:

 • Similar shots (like the five selfies you took so you can pick a good one)